opnfv/barometer/docs/userguide/collectd.userguide.rst

 Sample configuration files can be found in '/opt/collectd/etc/collectd.conf.d'

+**Note**: Exec plugin requires non-root user to execute scripts.
+By default, `collectd_exec` user is used.
+Barometer scripts do *not* create this user.
+It needs to be manually added or exec plugin configuration has to be changed to use other, existing user before starting collectd service.

 Please note if you are using any Open vSwitch plugins you need to run:

 .. code:: bash